freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 ## Python Interpreter

-The Python interpreter is what is used to run Python scripts.
+The Python interpreter is used to run Python scripts.

-If it is available and in Unix shell’s search path makes it possible to start it by typing the command `python` followed by the script name will invoke the interpreter and run the script.
+If it is available and in Unix shell’s search path, it is possible to start Python by typing the command `python` followed by the script name.
+This will invoke the interpreter and run the script.

 `hello_campers.py`